Telegram Channel Link: Paid Access Entry Point

 FAQ

 A public telegram channel link uses a permanent username like t.me/yourchannel that anyone can join freely.
-A private channel link is a temporary invite link that expires after a set number of uses or a time limit.
-Paid channels use private links to control who gets access after payment.
+A private channel link is a randomly generated invite link — it can have usage limits and an expiry date.
+Paid channels use private invite links to control who gets access after payment.

-Open your channel in Telegram, tap the channel name to open settings, and copy the link shown at the top.
-For public channels this is your t.me username link.
-For private channels, go to Invite Links to generate or copy an existing invite link with optional usage limits.
+Open your channel in Telegram, tap the channel name at the top to open Channel Info, and copy the link shown there.
+For public channels this is your t.me/username link.
+For private channels, go to Invite Links to generate or copy one with optional usage limits and expiry.

 Not directly.
 A standard telegram channel link either lets everyone in for free or uses a basic invite link with no payment step.
 Tools like Paprika generate a dedicated page at paprika.bot/yourchannel where fans pay first, then automatically receive a single-use invite link to your private channel.